ThuraAung1601/mmCRFseg/README.md

 | Recall                      | 0.953        |
 | Accuracy                    | 0.980        |

 It was trained and tested on myPOS corpus version 3.0[1] based on the study of Win Pa Pa et al.[2].
-This tool is built just for educational purpose only.
+Although this tool is built just for educational purpose only, the speed and accuracy proved its reliability for real-world applications.

 ## Other useful text segmentation tools for Myanmar Langauge
 - myWord[3] : syllable, word, sub_word and phrase segmenter for Burmese <br />